 Situation surrounding Northern Ireland Protocol now very serious – Johnson

-Prime Minister Boris Johnson made the comment in a call with Irish premier Michael Martin.
+Prime Minister Boris Johnson made the comment in a call with Irish premier Micheal Martin.

 The situation surrounding the Northern Ireland Protocol is “now very serious”, the Prime Minister has indicated.